livingdocsIO/documentation/reference-docs/editor-configuration/search-filters.md

 - `sortBy`: `relevance` (default), `creation_date`, `updated_at`, `alphabetical`
   **ATTENTION:** if you use the `sortBy` in the displayFilters you can not at the same time configure a `sortBy` in the `defaultQueries`, only one is allowed.
 - `language`: uses the channel configuration for [available languages](../server-configuration/channel-config.md) to offer a select box to filter for languages (requires multi-language feature to be enabled)
+- `contentType`: uses the content-types configuration in your server to filter for different content-types, e.g. galleries or regular articles.

 The next section shows you how you can add your own custom filters to the ones defined in the core.